ovanwijk/iota-pay/README.md

 Everyone will be free to implement this, exchanges, commerce, wallets etc.

-The reference implementation that can be used for public references like donation links can be found here: https://github.com/ovanwijk/iota-pay-reference-implementation
+The reference implementation that can be used for public references like donation links will soon be uploaded here: https://github.com/ovanwijk/iota-pay-reference-implementation

 You can scan the QR code for donations or follow the link